szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

-# 1.Programs created to automate the creation of EtherCAT configuration files.
+# 1. Programs created to automate the creation of EtherCAT configuration files.

 To use the following programs on Windows/Linux, Python 3.14 with tkinter is required.
 Then Open with …Phyton.